TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 import seaborn as sb
 ```
 ### Watson Internet of Things Platform
-Create and launch an instance of Watson Internet of Things platform
+1. Create and launch an instance of Watson Internet of Things platform
 ![Launch](pics/Launch.JPG)

-Integrate local devices by adding devices to the IoT platform.
+2. Integrate local devices by adding devices to the IoT platform.
 Set Device type, Device ID and authentication token.
 ![Add](pics/Add.JPG)

-Using the IBM Cloud CLI, push a web application onto the IBM Cloud
+3. Using the IBM Cloud CLI, push a web application onto the IBM Cloud
 ![loud_push](pics/loud_push.JPG)

-IoT devices like the EQ02 Life Monitor and WBGT thermometer can connect and send data to the IoT platform via the web application
+4. IoT devices can connect and send data to the IoT platform via the cloud web application
 <img src="https://github.com/TanLiangMing/REDesign-ACE_SCDFXIBM/blob/master/pics/HR.JPG" alt="IOT" height="350"/>

-The status of the devices can be monitored through the IoT platform
+5. The status of the various devices can be monitored through the IoT platform
 ![Browse](pics/Browse.JPG)

-Live feed from the different monitors can be displayed and viewed
+6. Live feed from the different monitors can be displayed and viewed
 Watson Internet of Things: <br>
 <img src="https://github.com/TanLiangMing/REDesign-ACE_SCDFXIBM/blob/master/pics/Watson_IoT_platform.JPG" alt="IOT" height="450"/>